 - Games start and end according to your online SSC schedule.

 - If games start late, games must finish at the scheduled time (e.g. 6:15pm-6:55pm).

 - Teams are required to bring 2 dodgeballs to every game.

 - Dodgeballs are available to rent through SSC.
-A $50 refundable deposit is required, payable through online registration, cash or cheque.
+A $50 refundable deposit is required, payable through online registration.
 Equipment is provided for the All-Sorts-of-Sports League.